casperleerink/cleerink/posts/end-to-end-typesafety-to-ship-fast.md

 ## Going Custom Without Slowing Down

-One of the myths about building fast is that you have to rely on off-the-shelf UI kits or prebuilt admin panels.
-But we wanted to create **custom-designed software** for our clients — tailored UIs, domain-specific logic, and a clean experience.
+One myth about building fast is that you have to rely on off-the-shelf UI kits or prebuilt admin panels.
+We wanted to create **custom-designed software** for our clients — tailored UIs, domain-specific logic, and a clean experience.

-End-to-end type safety made this possible.
-Because the stack was tightly integrated:
+End-to-end type safety made this possible because the stack was tightly integrated:

 - We could build and iterate on features fast, without hitting hidden complexity walls.
 - There was no impedance mismatch between API and frontend.
 - New developers could onboard quickly, thanks to fully typed interfaces and editor tooling.

-In many cases, we shipped full MVPs — complete with dashboards, forms, auth, and realtime components — in just a few weeks.
+In many cases, we shipped full MVPs — complete with dashboards, forms, auth, and real-time components — in just a few weeks.

 ---